How to use this page?

 -

 Prepare the installation, selecting only the libraries that need to be built (this does not affect the header-only libraries).
-Select a prefix to install boost to.
+Select a prefix to install Boost to.
 This will later contain the directories

 include